amasegian/gaiaviz/README.md

 # GaiaViz
 Tools for visualizing data from Gaia DR3.

-\n Created as part of Code/Astro 2022 to learn about Python package development!
+Created as part of Code/Astro 2022 to learn about Python package development!